smheidrich/pypi-token-client/doc/cli.rst

 .. code:: bash

-   pypi-token-client create --token-name yourtokenname yourproject
+   pypi-token-client create --project yourproject yourtokenname

 The tool will prompt you for your PyPI username and password so it can log in, ask whether it should save your credentials to the system keyring (see below)